AlexBAV/cppindriver/README.md

   A sample filter driver using WDM.
 It creates a device object and attaches it to the device stack.
 It then forwards all IRPs to the underlying device object and additionally handles minor PNP requests `IRP_MN_START_DEVICE`, `IRP_MN_STOP_DEVICE` and `IRP_MN_REMOVE_DEVICE` in a completion routine.
 It enables and disables a device interface in response to the first two and completely destroys the C++ device object as well as its filter device object in response to the last one.

-  It additionally handles a custom Device I/O control code.
+  It additionally illustrates how we can define a custom I/O control code and handle it synchronously in a Device I/O control dispatch routine.

 * `wdm/function`

   A sample function driver using WDM.
-It creates a function device object...
-TODO
+It creates a function device object for a loopback device.
+It registers a device interface and allows itself to be opened by any number of user-mode or kernel-mode callers.
+It maintains an internal 1MB buffer and stores all data sent to it (using the `WriteFile` function).
+This data may then be read back with a call to `ReadFile`, either using the same or any other opened handle.
+A read request is processed synchronously if there are any data in a buffer and asynchronously if the buffer is empty.
+Correspondingly, a write request is processed synchronously if there is enough room in an internal buffer.
+Otherwise, the write requests becomes pending until some other caller reads data from the buffer, either using the same handle, or any other handle.

+  It illustrates synchronous and asynchronous I/O processing, the use of `cancel_safe_queue` wrapper for kernel Cancel Safe Queues, cancellation of pending I/O requests on handle close among other things.

 * `kmdf/function`